cBioPortal/cbioportal/docs/File-Formats.md

 ...
 ```

-An example data file which includes both Hugo_Symbo and Entrez_Gene_Id would look like (supported, but not recommended as it increases the chances of errors regarding [ambiguous Hugo symbols](Data-Loading-How-the-loader-deals-with-Hugo-symbols.md)):
+An example data file which includes both Hugo_Symbo and Entrez_Gene_Id would look like (supported, but not recommended as it increases the chances of errors regarding ambiguous gene symbols):
 ```
 Hugo_Symbol<TAB>Entrez_Gene_Id<TAB>SAMPLE_ID_1<TAB>SAMPLE_ID_2<TAB>...
 ACAP3<TAB>116983<TAB>-0.005<TAB>-0.550<TAB>...